Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Preliminaries and Notation

 Iterating $\FK_{\tau,k}$ generates discrete dynamics.
 We focus the present study on the fixed points of these dynamics, where disturbance and recovery processes balance.

 \begin{definition} A flow-kick fixed point is a solution to $\FK_{\tau,k}(\xx)=\xx$, or equivalently \\$\vvarphi_{\tau}(\xx)+k(\varphi_\tau(\xx))=\xx$. \end{definition}

 It is worth noting that since $\FK_{\tau,k}$ maps from $U$ to $\R^n$, it is possible for a flow-kick trajectory to leave $U$.
-For example, if $U$ is the interval $(0,\infty)$ in the introductory logistic example, the bottom trajectory in Figure \ref{fig:logistic}b leaves $U$.
+For example, if $U$ is the interval $(0,\infty)$ in the introductory example of harvested logistic growth, the bottom trajectory in Figure \ref{fig:logistic}b leaves $U$.
 However, this will not trouble our local study of fixed points in the open set $U$.